Samgisaninja/SuccessionRestore/README.md

 # SuccessionCLI
 ## restore your device from the command line
 ### this tool can be useful for many reasons
-* restore a bootlooped checkra1n device over ssh and keep the current version so you can keep using unc0ver or the upcoming odyssey jailbreak
+* restore a bootlooped checkra1n device over ssh and keep the current version so you can keep using unc0ver or the  odyssey jailbreak
 * restore multiple devices at once by using several terminal windows
 * supports a larger range of devices as it isn't dependant on a gui
 * uses the same  components to the  succession app (where appropriate)